um-fsktm/isif-2024/multi-user-jupyterhub(direct expose)/README.md

 ## What is this about
 Jupyterhub is a multi-user environment.
 It is able to spawn sandbox containers for each user.
 This repository will guide you to setup a Jupyterhub service that spawn containers(installed with Mininet, BMV2 software switch) for each user.

-The lab environment is based on the assumptions:
+The environment to deploy is based on the assumptions:
 - Ubuntu environment
 - Docker installed